 EditorInternational Journal of Biological Macromolecules is an established international journal of research into chemical and biological aspects of all natural macromolecules.
 It presents the latest findings of studies on the molecular structure and properties of proteins, macromolecular carbohydrates, glycoproteins, proteoglycans, lignins, biological poly-acids, and nucleic acids.
 These findings must be new and novel rather than a repeat of earlier or analogous published work.
 The scope includes biological activities and interactions, molecular associations, chemical and biological modifications, and functional properties.
 A special issue on "Nanotechnology with Biological Macromolecules" was published in 2020.
 Please visit this page to read articles in this special issue.

-Special Issue on “Food Proteins: From Natural Source to Emerging Application” currently welcomes submissions on the following topics [Link]:
+Please read the articles in Special Issue “Food Proteins: From Natural Source to Emerging Application” here.

 - Recovering and valorizing proteins from natural resources, i.e., land/aquatic animal, plant, algae, fungal, etc., including their conversion into processable food ingredients.